-One of the main differences between your resume and profile is how it is written.
-While resumes are written in the formal third person your LinkedIn profile can be written in first person.
+One of the main differences between your resume and your LinkedIn profile is how they are written.
+While resumes are written in the formal third person, your LinkedIn profile can be written in the first person.
 This gives it more individuality and you can really play up your personal brand.
-I don’t want to say that LinkedIn is more casual than a resume but you certainly have more liberties to express yourself and creativity on your profile.
+I don’t want to say that LinkedIn is more casual than a resume but you certainly have more liberties to express yourself and be creative on your LinkedIn profile.

-Another thing that your profile can do that your resume can’t is provide more information and details.
-You can do this by linking your blog, website or twitter account giving anyone viewing you profile a more in depth view of professional qualifications than your resume ever could.
-You can also post regular status updates to your profile (keep it professional, it’s not Facebook!) which gives it an up-to-date and personal feel.
+Another thing that your LinkedIn profile can do that your resume can’t is provide more information and details.
+You can do this by linking your blog, website or twitter account giving anyone viewing your LinkedIn profile a more in depth view of professional qualifications than your resume ever could.
+You can also post regular status updates to your LinkedIn profile (keep it professional, it’s not Facebook!) which gives it an up-to-date and personal feel.

 by Megan Koehler